Parabolic automorphisms of hyperkahler manifolds: Basic notions

 \proof Let $\pi_1$, $\pi_2$ be two distinct Lagrangian fibrations given by the sections of nef line bundles $L_1$ resp. $L_2$.
 The Hodge index theorem implies $q(L_1, L_2)>0$.
-By Fujiki's formula this means $L_1^nL_2^n>0$ and the latter implies that the restriction of $L_1$ to a smooth fiber of $\pi_2$ is ample, because a nef and big line bundle on an abelian variety is ample.
-Hence the restriction of $\pi_2$ to a smooth fiber of $\pi_1$ is a finite map. \endproof
+By Fujiki formula this implies that the intersection number $L_1^nL_2^n>0$.
+This intersection number is also equal to the top self-intersection number of the restriction of $L_2$ to any fiber of $\pi_1$.
+The restriction of $L_1$ to a smooth fiber of $\pi_2$ is therefore ample, because a nef and big line bundle on an abelian variety is ample.
+Hence the restriction of $\pi_2$ to a smooth fiber of $\pi_1$ is a finite map.\footnote{Note however that $\pi_2$ can possibly contract an irreducible component of some singular fiber of $\pi_1$.} The restriction to any fiber remains surjective, because it is proper and dominant. \endproof